Jack Suwinski Preview, Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Jack Suwinski (.194 slugging percentage in past 10 games, including zero home run), take on starter Justin Steele and the Chicago Cubs at PNC Park, Thursday at 7:05 PM ET.
+Jack Suwinski -- .107 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the Chicago Cubs, with Kyle Hendricks on the hill, on August 25 at 7:05 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Cardinals.
+He reached base in his only plate appearance in his last game against the Cubs.

 Jack Suwinski Game Info & Props vs. the Cubs